Whether you manage a business or browse online for pleasure, you know that using the web may expose you and your firm to various threats.

 A site-to-site relationship VPN is simply a private network that allows users of secure networks to access one other’s resources while disguising private intranets.

-A site-to-site VPN is beneficial if your company has many sites, each with its own local area network (LAN) connected to the wider area network (WAN), or if you have two independent intranets that need to share content without expressly allowing users from one intranet to access the other.
+A site-to-site VPN is beneficial if your company has many sites, each with its local area network (LAN) connected to the wider area network (WAN), or if you have two independent intranets that need to share content without expressly allowing users from one intranet to access the other.

 This effectively eliminates the tunnel portion of the VPN route.
-Instead of employing the VPN to construct an encryption tunnel to mask an already existing internet connection, the VPN may automatically encrypt the data before sending it to the user.
+Instead of employing the VPN to construct an encryption tunnel to mask an existing internet connection, the VPN may automatically encrypt the data before sending it to the user.

 Is it possible to hack a VPN?